ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 ### Discussion prior to voting

 IAB members should have the opportunity to discuss topics before taking a vote.
-This discussion can occur in both asynchronous (email, messages) and synchronous (teleconferences, in-person meetings) forms.
+This discussion can occur in both asynchronous (email, slack messages) and synchronous (teleconferences, in-person meetings) forms.

 Once a vote is announced, the period for asynchronous discussion starts immediately.